KentonParton/Detect_Lane_Lines/writeup_template.md

 ### 2. Identify potential shortcomings with your current pipeline

-One of the issues of this approach is that performs poorly when the road curves as the line which is drawn is straight.
-This results in a very inaccurate representation of the road line.
+One of the issues of this approach is that it performs poorly when the road curves as the line being drawn is straight.
+This results in a very inaccurate representation of the road lanes.

 Another shortcoming is that changes in road color can have a negative impact on identifying the edges of the lane lines.
+This will negatively impact the calculated gradient for the lane line.
+An example of this would be when the road changes from black to grey or when road signs are present such as ones indicating two lanes merging.

-Furthermore, this approach does not take lane changes into account as the region of interest selects the area infront of the car where the lane lines are present.
+Furthermore, this approach does not take lane changes into account as the region of interest selects the area in-front of the car where the lane lines are present.
+If the car did change lanes, lines would either be poorly drawn or not at all.

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to use color detection and color ranges to create a mask, then apply Canny Edge Detection
+A possible improvement would be to use color detection and color ranges to create a mask, then apply Canny Edge Detection.
+This would allow for better lane detection.
+However, this still leaves the issue of curved lines when the road turns.
+One possible way to reduce the error would be to order the points gathered by hough_lines() then split the data into a series of sections.
+Then calculate the same y = mx + c line, find its mid-point and store it.
+Using the series of mid-points, you would then be able to draw a polynomial best fit line.

+A particular performance bottleneck in the code is the “for loop” in draw_lane_lines().
+This could be improved by creating a numpy implementation, as it is run in C, which is significantly fasted.